sairampasupuleti42/openstay/ENHANCEMENTS.md

 ## 🚀 Latest Enhancements

-This document outlines the comprehensive enhancements made to the OpenStay platform, transforming it into a sophisticated community-based travel and hosting platform with advanced search capabilities, comprehensive onboarding, and user management features.
+This document outlines the comprehensive enhancements made to the Openstay platform, transforming it into a sophisticated community-based travel and hosting platform with advanced search capabilities, comprehensive onboarding, and user management features.

 ## ✨ New Features Implemented